ubergeekady/TechNotebooks/Devops/Readme.md

 docker exec -it f6948fdbee56 redis-cli

--i map our terminal to the standard IO of redis-cli
+"-i" map our terminal to the standard IO of redis-cli

 docker exec -it f6948fdbee56 sh
 #cd /